5 DAYS FROM $1,099

 Today, we'll fly to Varanasi.
 This sacred Hindu city on the banks of the Ganges is the city of the

 Early this morning you can take an optional sunrise boat tour on the Ganges to watch the sunrise and observe the morning rituals of the Hindu worshippers.
 Cultural Discovery: Visit a local music school to get a perspective on this part of the local culture.

 Fly to Agra and explore the UNESCO site of Agra Fort

 Today we fly from Varanasi to Agra, home to the inimitable Taj Mahal.
 After lunch at a local restaurant, we head out to explore Agra Fort, a UNESCO World Heritage Site that is more of a walled city than a fortress.
 Its vast walls embody the power and wealth of the Mughal leaders who built it.
 After a tour of its interior, we return to the hotel for an evening at leisure and dinner on your own.

 Unforgettable Moment: This morning, we visit India’s most iconic landmark, the magnificent Taj Mahal.
 This UNESCO World Heritage Site, a splendid marble wonder, was built by Shah Jahan as a mausoleum for his favorite wife, Mumtaz Mahal.
 After time to take it all in, we return to our hotel for lunch on your own and an afternoon at leisure.
-Late this afternoon, you can join an optional "Taj at Sunset" tour.
-Dinner is at the hotel tonight.
+Late this afternoon, we’ll embark on the "Taj at Sunset" tour.